 - Trim the beet greens from the beets.
 Leave a good inch of stem attached to the beets because that’s best for roasting beets (it stops the beets from bleeding red as much if you don’t actually cut into their flesh).
 Set beets aside for another use.

-- Cut the stems and leave into 2 inch pieces.
+- Cut the stems and leaves into 2 inch pieces.
 Put the pieces into a colander and rinse them really well.
 Often there is a lot of sandy, grainy dirt on the stems and leaves and you want to get rid of that.

 - Put about an inch of water into a medium sauce pan and bring it to a boil.